rubencart/NES-img-captioning/README.md

 "_from_single": "..."
 ```

-When NIC-ES is resumed all parents are copied, so apart from having to generate the offspring again that was already generated
+When NIC-ES is resumed all parents are copied, so apart from having to generate the offspring that was already generated
-when execution was interrupted, execution can resume as if it had never stopped.
+when execution was interrupted again, execution can resume as if it had never stopped.
 The same counts for NIC-NES.
 All running stats are also copied so the future checkpoints are as if they were from 1 single (uninterrupted) run.

 When resuming an experiment part of the settings are taken from the checkpoint .json and part of the settings are